spencertipping/tau/doc/rho-notation.md

 ```

 API support is critical to making L1 usable.
 For example, `φ x` (a φ of `x`s) provides implementations for common operations like `+ 1` -- so you don't have to write any adapters to do that.
 Similarly, `φ a + φ b` will zip the φs and return `φ (a + b)`.
 Because intents and values are kind of the same thing, `ℤ + ℤ = ℤ`; therefore, `φ ℤ + φ ℤ = φ ℤ`.

+### Layout
+Text flow should follow natural typographic layouts: Latin scripts proceed left to right, Chinese top to bottom (which can be coerced LTR when necessary).

+Math is often typeset multidirectionally, and we try to reflect that.
+Although L1 input is linear, we offset superscripts and subscripts, e.g. `β²`.
+Same for certain vertical digraphs like `=` with some modifier above or below.

+It's possible I'll want to do more advanced chaining of larger symbols like `∑`, but I'm not so sure.
+I think the typesetting logic can be simple enough: vertical/horizontal alignment and "append to bounding box".
+The `i ∈ 1:10` type of qualifier you often see on ∑ would be a child box in layout, although its input would just be `_i<1:10` or similar.

+### Framing
+Layout applies within a text-flow context; but those contexts themselves can be placed into a larger arrangement using frames.